 So you’re interested in getting into 3D scanning?
 First thing you’ll need: a 3D scanner.
-Now you could save yourself some money by making your own DIY 3D scanner, but this requires time, effort and skill, and some would prefer to buy their own cheap 3D scanner online and save the hassle.
+You could also make your own DIY 3D scanner, but this requires time, effort and skill, and many would prefer to buy their own cheap 3D scanner online and save the hassle.

-Therefore, we ranked the 10 best low cost 3D scanners based on their price-performance ratio, overall accuracy, versatility, ease of use, and compatibility with 3D software tools to create our overall list.
-We’ve included info about certain specialties each is best for, so those looking for a 3D scanner for certain niche pursuits can decide which is best for them!
+Therefore, we ranked the best low cost 3D scanners based on their price-performance ratio, overall accuracy, versatility, ease of use, and compatibility with 3D software tools to create our overall affordable 3D scanning list.

-- Additionally, check out our overall ranking of the 15 best 3D scanners of 2020.
+- Additionally, check out our overall best 3D scanner buyer’s guide.

-- For those who are more DIY-inclined, check out our ranking of the 7 best DIY 3D scanners 2020.
+- For those who are more DIY-inclined, check out our ranking of the best DIY 3D scanners.

 - We also have a guide to the best 3D scanning apps.

-Most 3D printing experts will know of BQ’s 3D printer range, including the Hephestos line, the Witbox Go and Witbox 2.
-They also designed this amazing open source 3D scanner which you can either build yourself at home if you prefer a DIY project, or buy pre-assembled online.
+Most 3D printing experts will know of BQ’s 3D printer range.
+In addition to their printers, BQ also designed the Ciclop, an affordable 3D scanner that’s completely open source.
+You can either build yourself at home if you prefer a DIY project, or buy it pre-assembled online.

-This nifty cheap 3D scanner has a good scanning volume — up to 250 x 205 mm — so it’s no slouch for the price.
+This nifty budget 3D scanner has a good scanning volume — up to 250 x 205 mm — so it’s no slouch for the price.
 It utilizes laser triangulation technology, so you don’t need to hold the scanner and move it around the object.
 Our favorite part of the Ciclop scanner is that it’s open source; you can modify it however you want — following the RepRap 3D printer philosophy.
+It’s a great cheap laser scanner, and one of the best value 3D scanners out there.

 In terms of specs, it’s actually very good for the price — with resolutions between 0.3-0.5mm.
 You can easily scan to a free 3D software tool (the BQ Ciclop comes with Horus) via Bluetooth or USB, though experienced makers may prefer to work with their 3D printer models in a more professional 3D software package.

 Overall, the BQ Ciclop is a plucky, low cost 3D scanner that’s great for new makers looking to get their bearings with 3D scanning.
-One drawback is that it isn’t the easiest 3D scanner to assemble, so less experienced DIY-ers may opt to buy it pre-assembled online — we recommend purchasing it from Amazon here.
+One drawback is that it isn’t the easiest 3D scanner to assemble, so less experienced DIY-ers may opt to buy it pre-assembled online.

 In this video, a maker on YouTube creates an accurate copy of a model using the BQ Ciclop.
 Check it out below:

-- Price: $220 — Available to purchase on Amazon USA and worldwide here.
+- Price: $249 — Available on Amazon worldwide here

 The company aren’t just versatile, the scanner is too.
 It features four scanning modes: object mode, head mode, full body mode, and mask mode.
 Each mode is designed with different sizes in mind, for example object mode is 60 x 60 x 50 cm, whereas full body mode is 100 x 100 x 200 cm.
 These differentiations help optimize this cheap 3D scanner for every scenario.